5 Days in Dubrovnik Itinerary [2025 Update]

 The best place for this will be to spend half day on Banje beach, the most popular Dubrovnik beach.

-It is located in front of the eastern entrance (Ploce Gate) to Dubrovnik Old Town bellow luxurious Dubrovnik hotels Excelsior and Argentina.
+It is located in front of the eastern entrance (Ploce Gate) to Dubrovnik Old Town bellow the luxurious Dubrovnik hotel Excelsior.

 The beach has its own reception, restaurant and café bar on the water front, but expect very high prices here to accompany the high quality services and food.